Loading…

 Reroll faces have a second function that isn't obvious: they let you cycle past bad face results in a roll without spending a separate resource.
 A die with two reroll faces in a run where your relics reward specific face triggers means those reroll faces are actually damage: they skip unfavorable results and cycle toward the faces that trigger your relics.
 The calculation changes once you understand this.
 Reroll faces aren't wasted faces; they're probability management.

 The 59 achievements in Die in the Dungeon serve as a legitimate guide to replay directions.
 Scroll the achievement list before run 3.
 You'll see objectives that hint at build types (poison achievements, parry achievements, achievement milestones by floor) you wouldn't have noticed playing normally.
 Some of them describe run strategies that are more interesting than the default approach.
+Thirty-one of the 59 also unlock new dice types that persist across all future runs: the Die in the Dungeon achievement guide maps which achievements unlock which dice and how to target the ones that change your build options permanently.

 Boss positioning and effect potions together.
-Going into a boss floor with both paid off here — the corner position avoided flanking and the effect potion doubled poison tick rate for the fight's duration.
+Going into a boss floor with both paid off here: the corner position avoided flanking and the effect potion doubled poison tick rate for the fight's duration.

 The most common mistake on repeat runs: players who've learned the system start over-engineering their builds.
 A tight two-die combo with a clear relic direction beats a complex five-die setup with mixed face types every time.
 The game rewards simplicity more than it punishes it.
 Complicated builds that almost work are still builds that almost work.
-If you're coming from something like Skull Horde, note that Die in the Dungeon demands more manual input — the board doesn't play itself, and neither do the dice synergies.
+If you're coming from something like Skull Horde, note that Die in the Dungeon demands more manual input: the board doesn't play itself, and neither do the dice synergies.

 Q: What should I do on the first floor?
 A: Position before rolling.
 Look at enemy movement telegraphs, pick a tile that avoids flanking, then roll.
 The habit matters more in early floors than the results do.